Markovianization with approximate unitary designs: Methods

 For the case of all unitaries at each step being independently sampled, $\mc{N}_2^{\,2}$ is a polynomial of degree $p=2$ when the unitaries are all distinct (random interaction type).
-We can thus take $\mc{N}_2^{\,2}$ and apply Lemma 3.4 of~\cite{Low_2009} for a unitary $t$-design $\nu$ with $t\geq{4m}$, which holds for real $m>0$~\footnote{ The proof of Lemma 3.4 requires $m$ to be an integer through the multinomial theorem; this can be relaxed to be a real number when $\mu=0$ and applying the multinomial theorem for a real power: convergence will require (an ordering such that) \unexpanded{$|\alpha_t\mbb{E}M_t|>2^{1-n}|\alpha_{t-n}\mbb{E}M_{t-n}|$} for each $n=1,\ldots,t-1$ for both the $\nu$ and Haar expectations.}, as
+We can thus take $\mc{N}_2^{\,2}$ and apply Lemma~\ref{Lemma: Low 1} for a unitary $\design$-design $\mu_{\,\design_\epsilon}$ with $t\geq{4m}$, which actually holds for real $m>0$, as

 where $\eta$ is the sum of the moduli of the coefficients of